scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Weapon Range
 - **Level Required:** 2/9

 You carefully study your opponents movements, making a calculated attack.
-Make a normal weapon attack adding 1 proficient die, rerolling up 3 dice and keeping the new roll.
+Make a normal weapon attack adding an enhanced die, rerolling up 3 dice and keeping the new roll.
 Any crits rolled do not count as crits, but still count as 2 successes.
 If the attack hits you may shift 1 tile in any direction, preventing opportunity attacks from the creature hit.

-***Enhanced:*** Add a superior die instead of a proficient die, you may reroll up to 5 dice instead of 3.
+***Enhanced:*** Add a superior die instead of an enhanced die, you may reroll up to 5 dice instead of 3.

 ___
 #### Daze